Skip to content

 query is not checked for correctness or validity, and any errors thrown by the plugin or database are passed as-is.
 Data passed will be transferred as-is to the plugin.

-All other query options like order_by, offset and limit are ignored for this action.
+All other query options like order_by, offset, limit, and any only() field selection are ignored for this action; raw() always returns full Entity objects, never Record objects.

 Raises NotSupportedError if the provider does not support raw queries.